-1. In order to combat crimes affecting the financial interests of the Union, a European law [Regulation] of the Council may establish a European Public Prosecutor's Office from Eurojust.
+1. In order to combat crimes affecting the financial interests of the Union, the Council, acting in accordance with a special legislative procedure, may adopt a Regulation instituting a European Public Prosecutor's Office from Eurojust.
 The Council shall act unanimously after obtaining the consent of the European Parliament.

-In case of absence of unanimity in the Council, a group of at least one third of the Member States may request that the draft [regulation/measures] be referred to the European Council.
+In case of absence of unanimity in the Council, a group of at least one third of the Member States may request that the draft Regulation be referred to the European Council.
 In that case, the procedure in the Council shall be suspended.
 After discussion, and in case of a consensus, the European Council shall, within four months of this suspension, refer the draft back to the Council for adoption.

-Within the same timeframe, in case of disagreement, and if at least one third of the Member States wish to establish enhanced cooperation on the basis of the draft [regulation/measures] concerned, they shall notify the European Parliament, the Council and the Commission accordingly.
+Within the same timeframe, in case of disagreement, and if at least one third of the Member States wish to establish enhanced cooperation on the basis of the draft Regulation concerned, they shall notify the European Parliament, the Council and the Commission accordingly.
 In such a case, the authorisation to proceed with enhanced cooperation referred to in [Articles I-44(2)] and [III-419(1)] shall be deemed to be granted and the provisions on enhanced cooperation shall apply."

-2. The European Public Prosecutor's Office shall be responsible for investigating, prosecuting and bringing to judgment, where appropriate in liaison with Europol, the perpetrators of, and accomplices in, offences against the Union's financial interests, as determined by the European law [Regulation] provided for in paragraph 1.
-It shall exercise the functions of prosecutor in the competent courts of the Member States in relation to such offences.

-3. The European law [Regulation] referred to in paragraph 1 shall determine the general rules applicable to the European Public Prosecutor's Office, the conditions governing the performance of its functions, the rules of procedure applicable to its activities, as well as those governing the admissibility of evidence, and the rules applicable to the judicial review of procedural measures taken by it in the performance of its functions.

-4. The European Council may, at the same time or subsequently, adopt a [European decision] amending paragraph 1 in order to extend the powers of the European Public Prosecutor's Office to include serious crime having a cross-border dimension and amending accordingly paragraph 2 as regards the perpetrators of, and accomplices in, serious crimes affecting more than one Member State.
+- 2. The European Public Prosecutor's Office shall be responsible for investigating, prosecuting and bringing to judgment, where appropriate in liaison with Europol, the perpetrators of, and accomplices in, offences against the Union's financial interests, as determined by the Regulation provided for in paragraph 1.
+It shall exercise the functions of prosecutor in the competent courts of the Member States in relation to such offences. - 3.
+The Regulation referred to in paragraph 1 shall determine the general rules applicable to the European Public Prosecutor's Office, the conditions governing the performance of its functions, the rules of procedure applicable to its activities, as well as those governing the admissibility of evidence, and the rules applicable to the judicial review of procedural measures taken by it in the performance of its functions. - 4.
+The European Council may, at the same time or subsequently, adopt a decision amending paragraph 1 in order to extend the powers of the European Public Prosecutor's Office to include serious crime having a cross-border dimension and amending accordingly paragraph 2 as regards the perpetrators of, and accomplices in, serious crimes affecting more than one Member State.
 The European Council shall act unanimously after obtaining the consent of the European Parliament and after consulting the Commission.